Farmland, beaches, swamps and creeks

 This painter of male forms was raised in the rural south.
 It was a very southern gothic up bringing.
 The only exposure to art was in a small paper back book about greek mythology which I stayed up at night and studied page by page.
 Somehow I knew I would be an artist.
 It seemed to be the loftiest goal a person could strive for.
 It was a romantic world view.

-I graduated from the local university with a BA in Studio Art.
+Upon graduated from the local university with a BA in Studio Art.
 I was optimistic and naive.
 I worked for several years as a technical illustrator in the civil service.
 Then went to work for the local newspaper, The Pensacola News Journal as an editorial artist.
 This was my first real opportunity to be creative on a professional level and I really liked working in the journalism field.
-While working for the News Journal I started teaching painting for the local Junior College.
+While working for the News Journal I started teaching painting at Pensacola Junior College.
 Teaching focused my mind around the process and I was able to listen to myself speak about it and it clarified my personal process to me.

 I have managed over the last several years to keep myself employed by painting.